 What to do the moment you notice it's gone

-Retrace the last time you are certain the ring was on your hand.
-Was it there when you washed up after work?
-When you pulled off your gloves?
-When you got out of the pool?
+Retrace the last time you're certain the ring was on your hand: washing up after work, pulling off gloves, getting out of the pool.
 Pin down that last confirmed moment, because the ring is almost always between that point and now.
-Then check the obvious traps first: pockets, the cuff of a glove, the bottom of a sink, the gap between couch cushions, your gym bag.
+Then check the obvious traps: pockets, the cuff of a glove, the bottom of a sink, the gap between couch cushions, your gym bag.
 Rings come off when fingers shrink in cold water or swell and then settle, so anywhere your hands were wet or cold deserves a second look.

 Where lost wedding rings usually turn up